raviten/documentation/integrating-web-sdk.rst

     qg("prompt-push")

-Note that if you use this parameter, *delalay* and *secondsBetweenPrompts* are not considered.
+Note that if you use this parameter, *delay* and *secondsBetweenPrompts* are not considered.
 Default value is ``false``.

 *prompt*: